gwww/elkm1/README.md

 the command line and output windows.
 In the output window the arrow keys and scrollwheel scroll the contents of the window.

-In the command line there are a number of commands.
+In the command line when running `elk -i` there are a number of commands.
 Start with `help`.
 Then `help <command>` for details on each command.
 In general there are commands to dump the internal state of elements and to invoke any of the encoders to send a message